-The Need2Read Program, Inc. is a 501(c)(3) nonprofit in the state of New Jersey.
-It's main program, Need2Read, was created in November 2014 to fill the need for a supplemental resource for the children and families of Family Promise-Union County.
-Family Promise-Union County is an organization located in Elizabeth, NJ, that offers temporary and emergency housing to homeless families.
+The Need2Read Program is a startup nonprofit in the state of New Jersey that was created in November 2014 to fill the need for a supplemental resource for the children and families of Family Promise-Union County.
+Family Promise is an organization located in Elizabeth, NJ, that offers temporary and emergency housing to homeless families.

 Need2Read- weekly literacy program for homeless youth